ohsc/TGJSBridge/README.md

 TGJSBridge
 =============
 TGJSBridge is a lightweight javascript bridge to cocoa.
-TGJSBridge is iOS4 and iPad compatible and released under the BSD license(see TGJSBridge.h)
+TGJSBridge is iOS4 and iPad compatible.
 Usage in objective-c
 ----------------------
 ### Init jsBridge